RainbowMiner/RainbowMiner/README.md

         "ThermalLimit": 0,
         "MemoryClockBoost": "500",
         "CoreClockBoost": "150",
+        "LockMemoryClock": "*",
+        "LockCoreClock": "*",
         "LockVoltagePoint": "*",
         "PreCmd": "",
         "PreCmdArguments": "",
         "PostCmd": "",
         "PostCmdArguments": ""
       }
     }

 - PowerLimit: in percent, set to 0, if you do not want this to be changed
-- ThermalLimit: in ï¿½C, set to 0, if you do not want this to be changed
+- ThermalLimit: in °C, set to 0, if you do not want this to be changed
 - MemoryClockBoost: in MHz, set to "*", if you do not want this to be changed
 - CoreClockBoost: in MHz, set to "*", if you do not want this to be changed
-- LockVoltagePoint: in ï¿½V set to "*", if you do not want this to be changed or "0", if voltagePoint should be unlocked
+- LockVoltagePoint: in µV, set to "*", if you do not want this to be changed or "0", if voltagePoint should be unlocked
+- LockMemoryClock: in MHz, set to "*", if you do not want this to be changed or "0", if MemoryClock should be unlocked
+- LockCoreClock: in MHz, set to "*", if you do not want this to be changed or "0", if CoreClock should be unlocked
 - PreCmd/PreCmdArguments: define a command to be executed before the miner starts.
 PreCmd is the path to the binary, PreCmdArguments are optional arguments for that command.
 - PostCmd/PostCmdArguments: define a command to be executed after the miner has finished.
 PostCmd is the path to the binary, PostCmdArguments are optional arguments for that command.